-Most of my customers have complained about slow PC performance.
+How to fix a slow PC.
+This is a question asked by many of my customers.
 In this short article, I will explain the five leading causes of the dreaded slowdown.

 1 Your Computer Has Not Been Rebooted for A Long Time

 Leaving your computer on for days at a time may result in it becoming sluggish and, in some cases, it may even freeze up entirely.
 The most common cause is memory-related; the computer Random Access Memory (RAM) has not been purged of data from programs any longer in use.